 Richard was recently named a Visiting Fellow of the Jewish Policy Center, and he was a panelist for a Jewish Policy Center Forum along with Michael Medved, John Podhoretz, and David Horowitz.
 He has been a guest on many talk radio programs, including those of Michael Medved, Dennis Miller, and Milt Rosenberg.
 Richard also writes a commentary on the Middle East and American politics which is distributed by e-mail.
 He is a graduate of the Massachusetts Institute of Technology and Kenyon College.
 He is married with two adult children.

 J.R.
-Dunn, consulting editor, has been involved in several fields of business including real estate, infotech, and PR.
+Dunn, deputy editor, has been involved in several fields of business including real estate, infotech, and PR.
 He managed a real estate corporation in Northern New Jersey for a decade beginning in the late '70s (think Glengarry Glen Ross).
 During the dot-com epoch, he worked at a pioneering Wall Street business database firm until 9/11 wiped out many of the company's clients.
 In recent years, he has worked for Novita, a New Jersey political PR agency.

 As a writer, J.R. has published three critically acclaimed novels: This Side of Judgment (1994), Days of Cain (1997), and Full Tide of Night (1998).
 He has also published a number of shorts and articles in various magazines and anthologies.